porcelluscavia/vectors-webtool/README.md

 Interface for exploring semantic spaces.
 The interface can be run either locally or as a web server.

 If you wish to modify this code, it's helpful to have a decent understanding of Python, HTML, CSS.
-A basic understanding of APIs and making websites is also handy.
+A basic understanding of APIs and making websites (Model View Controller architectures) is also handy.
 Familiarity with the Python libraries Pandas, Flask, and scikit-learn can be helpful.

 You'll probably seek to modify one of the following files:
 - **space.py, space_io.py, space_utils.py** - several utility classes that handle taking in and storing a vector space file.
 Each vector file becomes an object called a Semspace.
 The Semspace class contains a number of functions to perform our desired distance calculations (e.g. nearest neighbors, pairwise, etc.) and return results as Pandas dataframes.
 The actual distance calculations are performed with scikit-learn.